 Resolutions: The following resolutions were presented to the Board of Directors (or to the Membership):

 Resolution 1: Election of Officers.
-The following named persons were elected to offices and will serve as officers until their successors are elected and qualified: Larry F: President; Curly H.: Treasurer; Moe H.: Secretary.
+The board (or membership) elected the following person to offices; they will serve as officers until their successors are elected and qualified: Larry F: President; Curly H.: Treasurer; Moe H.: Secretary.
 Vote: 10 For; 0 Against; 0 Abstained from the vote.

 Resolution 2: Adoption of Bylaws.
-The attached bylaws were approved.
+The board (or membership) approved the attached bylaws.
 Vote: 9 For; 1 Against; 0 Abstained from the vote.

 Minutes and Bylaws